our logo

 reflexology for pregnancy

-I completed additional specialist maternity training and now today many of my treatments are during pregnancy or postnatal.
+I completed specialist maternity training and today many of my treatments are for pregnancy or postnatal reflexology.

-Reflexology helps to prepare a woman’s body and mind for the intense hormonal and physical changes caused by pregnancy.
-It can help relieve symptoms of many pregnancy niggles and relieves tension and stress to make for an enjoyable pregnancy experience
+Reflexology can help prepare a woman’s body and mind for the intense hormonal and physical changes caused by pregnancy.

-Much anecdotal evidence supports the benefits of reflexology whilst pregnant and several research papers to reinforce it.
+Much anecdotal evidence and several research papers support the benefits of reflexology whilst pregnant.

 • significantly reduced pain during labour,